EightShapes/esds-site/src/site/components/card/overview.md

 ### Thumbnail & Title

-Always include a [thumbnail](/components/thumbnail/) and title.
+Always include a [thumbnail](/components/thumbnail/) and succinct, clear title of the object.

 <esds-example-code-pair>
   <esds-card title="Wanaka" img-src="/images/card/Wanaka.png"></esds-card>
 </esds-example-code-pair>

+By default, an entire Card block is interactive and linked to a destination via the `href` attribute.
+Omit this property when including one or more actions in the `actions` slot.

 ### Description

-Optionally include a description to elaborate on the object's meaning or context.
+Optionally include a longer description to elaborate on the object's meaning or context.

 <esds-example-code-pair hidden-code preformatted>
   <esds-card